-- NetVault Backup Server and Client software: At a minimum, the NetVault Backup Client must be installed on the machine configured as the MySQL Server. - MySQL Database software - Enable the Binary Log on the MySQL Server (MySQL Standard/Community option only): This setting allows for support of point-in-time (PIT) backups and restores of the MySQL Server.
+- CAUTION: This plug-in release supports only version 8.0 of MySQL Enterprise Backup and MySQL Enterprise Server.
+If you upgrade to this plug-in release, it will not be compatible with previous versions of MySQL Enterprise Backup and MySQL Enterprise Server. - NetVault Server and Client software: At a minimum, the NetVault Client must be installed on the machine configured as the MySQL Server. - MySQL Database software - Enable the Binary Log on the MySQL Server (MySQL Standard/Community option only): This setting allows for support of point-in-time (PIT) backups and restores of the MySQL Server.
 For more information, see Enabling the Binary Log on the MySQL Server (Standard/Community option only). - Proper version of the MySQL Database Client package: The plug-in interacts with components installed with the MySQL Client package and lets you access more functionality with the plug-in.
 The version of the components installed with this package must be compatible with the installed version of MySQL.
 Primarily, these two MySQL components should be installed and their version verified: - mysqldump: This utility lets you perform backups and restores of multiple types of MySQL storage engines.
 Verify that the version of this component is compatible with the current version of MySQL, and that it is not the version provided with an earlier version of Plug-in for MySQL. - mysqlbinlog: This utility lets you use PIT backups and restores.
-Ensure that the proper version of this component is available for use with the installed version of MySQL. - MySQL Enterprise Backup: If you want to use the MySQL Enterprise Backup option (MEB-based method) in a standalone (noncluster) environment, your environment must meet the following requirements: - For Windows, Linux, and UNIX environments, your MySQL Server must use version 5.6 or 5.7. - Version 3.12 or 4.0 of the MySQL Enterprise Backup product must be installed.
+Ensure that the proper version of this component is available for use with the installed version of MySQL. - MySQL Enterprise Backup: If you want to use the MySQL Enterprise Backup option (MEB-based method) in a standalone (noncluster) environment, your environment must meet the following requirements: - For Windows, Linux, and UNIX environments, your MySQL Server must use version 8.0. - Version 8.0 of the MySQL Enterprise Backup product must be installed.
 MySQL Enterprise Backup is available with MySQL Enterprise Edition and with select Commercial Editions.
-For installation instructions, see the applicable documentation for your MySQL Enterprise Edition product. - You can use version 3.12 of the MEB option with MySQL 5.6 on Windows Server 2008 R2, Windows Server 2012 R2, Windows Server 2016, and Red Hat Enterprise Linux (RHEL) 7.x. - You can use version 4.0 of the MEB option with MySQL 5.7 on Windows Server 2008 R2, Windows 2012 R2, Windows Server 2016, and RHEL 6.x and 7.x.
+For installation instructions, see the applicable documentation for your MySQL Enterprise Edition product. - You can use version 8.0 of the MEB option only with MySQL 8.0 on RHEL 7.x and 8.x. - i | IMPORTANT: If you use RHEL 6.x, verify that the libraries are up-to-date before continuing.